Blood pressure varies throughout the day and often increases around the time of waking up.

 In this article, we explore the causes and effects of morning hypertension.
 We also look at ways in which people can prevent and control this condition.

 Some people take antihypertensive medications to control their blood pressure.
-According to a 2018 review, uncontrolled morning hypertension may indicate a problem with the type or dosage of these medications.
+According to

 Specifically, morning hypertension may be due to one or more of the following factors: